Haub100/FactoryIO_RPI_PLC/README.md

 ## Prerequisites
 - A raspberry pi Running the latest version of Raspberry Pi OS
 - A monitor to access the GUI of the raspberry pi
-- OpenPLC Runtime installed on the Pi [link](https://www.openplcproject.com/runtime/raspberry-pi/)
+- OpenPLC Runtime installed on the Pi: [link](https://www.openplcproject.com/runtime/raspberry-pi/)
 - The ability to connect the Pi to a computer running Factory I/O (i.e. CAT 5 Ethernet cable)
 - FactoryIO installed on a separate computer.
 You can use the trial version or paid version.